ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/babyliss-smooth-vibrancy-straightener.markdown

   \ to stand out anywhere!</p>"
 entry-title: "Win the BaByliss Smooth Vibrancy Straightener"
 entry-content: "Enter the draw to win the Babyliss Smooth Vibrancy Straightener \r\
-  \nby completing the form below before 23:59 on 7th of November 2018."
+  \nby completing the form below before 23:59 on 24th of October 2018."
 has-winner: false
 prize-description: "BaByliss Smooth Vibrancy Straightener"
 special-conditions: "Multiple entries are allowed up to one every day."